 The ENFP: What’s Next?

-Gaining knowledge and insights on your ENFP personality are a great first step to determining your next career and life steps, but what comes next?
+Gaining knowledge and insight into your ENFP personality is a great first step to determining your next career and life steps, but what comes next?
 Now that you know the strengths and weakness of your ENFP personality, take that knowledge to the next level by determining how your unique character traits will fit within a company’s culture with Good&Co.
 Good&Co uses a proprietary psychometric algorithm to match people’s strengths with companies and teams.
 To find out more about your personality, visit the Good&Co app!